 Can you hear the aurora?
 While not a concern, this is a frequently asked question.
 And the answer is … we can’t be sure.
 Many people say they have heard a sound when witnessing the lights, but the upper atmosphere, according to the University of Alaska, is too thin to carry sounds waves.
 Plus the aurora itself is too far away.
 Yet still observers describe whistling, bristling, swooshing sound.
 The only way to know is to experience the aurora borealis for yourself!

-About the Author: Brand Journalist and travel-obsessive Elizabeth Smythe writes this post on behalf of northern lights holiday specialists Weekend a la Carte.
+About the Author: Elizabeth Smythe wrote this post on behalf of northern lights holiday specialists Weekend a la Carte.
 Check them out more insights and guides into this most magical of wonders.